dwatson62/CV/README.md

 - A Level English Literature (C)
 - AS Level Computing (B)

 I studied AS Level Computing for 1 year, with the language taught being Visual Basic.
 The coding side of the course I greatly enjoyed, and received near full marks for my final project.
-However, the theory side did not interest me at that point in my life, and did not pursue the course for a second year.
+However, the theory side did not interest me at that point in my life, so I did not pursue the course for a second year.

 #### Any other qualifications